infinytum/TeSlate/index.md

 **Children’s Privacy**

 These Services do not address anyone under the age of 13.
-I do not knowingly collect personally identifiable information from children under 13\.
-In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do necessary actions.
+I do not knowingly collect personally identifiable information from children under 13.

 **Changes to This Privacy Policy**